Colima (city): Places

 A short distance from Jardín Libertad is Jardín Hidalgo, dedicated to Miguel Hidalgo y Costilla.
 This square contains an equatorial sundial which is exact.
 It was designed by Julio Mendoza and contains explanations in several languages.
 On one side is located the Temple of San Felipe de Jesús.
 The main altar of this church contains six niches, with a crucifix at the top.
 The Del Carmen Chapel is next to it, which is a simple building that contains the image of Our Lady of Mount Carmel with the Infant Jesus in her arms.
 On another side is the Pinacoteca Universitaria Alfonso Michel which is a museum dedicated to the history of art in Colima.
 It is dedicated to Colima artist Alfonso Michel who is considered the best of the state from the 20th century, and who focused on cubist and impressionist painting.
 The building is traditional for the city with its corridors lined by arches.
 Along with its permanent collection, the museum hosts exhibitions by local artists.

 The Piedra Lisa Park is named after a large smooth monolithic stone which was thrown here by the Colima Volcano thousands of years ago.
 According to local legend, visitors to the city who slide down the smooth face of the stone three times are destined to stay or return.
-This is further assured if the visitor slides down three times.
 This park is also home to an interactive science museum called the Xoloescuintle.

 The Conjunto de la Secretaría de Cultura (Secretary of Culture Complex) is a series of buildings around a central plaza that contains a Juan Soriano sculpture by the name of "El Toro."
-The three main buildings are the Edificio de Talleres which is for workshops on various artistic disciplines, the Casa de la Cultura Alfonso Michel or Edificio Central, which hosts various exhibitions along with a permanent collection of works by Alfonso Michel and Museo de las Culturas de Occidente María Ahumada de Gómez (María Ahumada de Gómez Museum of Western Cultures.The Ahumada Museum has a large collection of archeological pieces from the region.
+The three main buildings are the Edificio de Talleres which is for workshops on various artistic disciplines, the Casa de la Cultura Alfonso Michel or Edificio Central, which hosts various exhibitions along with a permanent collection of works by Alfonso Michel and Museo de las Culturas de Occidente María Ahumada de Gómez (María Ahumada de Gómez Museum of Western Cultures.
+The Ahumada Museum has a large collection of archeological pieces from the region.
 It divides into two areas.
 The ground floor is dedicated to the history of the state divided into phases.
 The upper floor is dedicated to the various pre-Hispanic culture of the area showing various aspects of their lives such as work, clothing, architecture, religion and art.

 The Palacio Legislativa y de Justicia (Legislative and Justice Palace) is the work of architects Xavier Yarto and Alberto Yarza.
 It is a modern design.
 Its interior contains a mural entitled "La Universialidad de la Justicia" by Gabriel Portillo del Toro.

 The Museo Universitario de Artes Populares María Teresa Pomar is not only dedicated to the region's handicrafts and folk art, it also has exhibitions related to the area's popular festivals and traditions.
 The collection includes festival costumes, toys, masks, cooking utensils, metal miniatures, wood objects, pottery and fiber crafts.